sfdxb7/gitmcp-copier/README.md

 ### Is GitMCP compatible with all GitHub projects?

 Absolutely!
 GitMCP works with any public GitHub repository without requiring any modifications.
-It prioritizes the `llms.txt` file and falls back to `README.md` or other if the former is unavailable.
+It prioritizes the `llms.txt` file and falls back to `README.md` or other pages if the former is unavailable.
 Future updates aim to support additional documentation methods and even generate content dynamically.

 ### Does GitMCP cost money?